Skip to content

 • The course faculty is made up of more than 20 academics from a variety of professional backgrounds including doctors, nurses, paramedics, physiotherapists, physician associates, speech and language therapists, and researchers.

-• The course offers four different pathways to best suit your clinical needs.
+• The course offers five different pathways to best suit your clinical needs.

 • Three times a year the entire ACP cohort will meet in professional practice days, where you will learn in a multi-disciplinary setting what it means to be an Advanced Clinical Practitioner.